- Metformin Maximum Daily Intake

 Here’s what you need to know about overdosing on metformin.

-Metformin is a pill meant to be taken orally at least once daily.
 The common dosage for metformin ranges from 500 milligrams to a maximum of 2,550 milligrams per day.
-It’s usually recommended to split the dose among meals, typically three times per day.
+It’s usually in pill form and recommended to split the dose among meals, typically three times per day.

-There are two types of metformin – regular and extended-release (XR).
+- Extended-release (XR).
 Extended-release metformin can be taken just once a day.

 How much metformin is an overdose?